fleetdm/fleet/docs/REST API/rest-api.md

 ### Get host's activities

-Returns a list of the activities that have been performed in Fleet related for the current host.
+Returns a list of the activities performed in Fleet affecting the current host.

 `GET /api/v1/fleet/hosts/{id}/activities`